-Previous World Junior A Challenge action.
-In November 2012 the event is coming to Yarmouth.
+Action on the ice during a previous World Junior A Challenge.
+In 2012 the event is coming to Yarmouth.
 Photo by Andy Devlin/Hockey Canada Images

 By Tina Comeau